-The authority to issue moral obligation bonds is providing in varying amounts and purpose in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, & Alaska Energy Authority.
-Currently outstanding moral obligation debt is limited to the Alaska Municipal Bond Bank, the Alaska Energy Authority and the Alaska Student Loan Corporation.
+The authority to issue moral obligation bonds is providing in varying amounts and purpose in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank Authority, and the Alaska Energy Authority.
+Currently outstanding moral obligation debt is limited to the Alaska Municipal Bond Bank Authority, the Alaska Energy Authority and the Alaska Student Loan Corporation.

-At June 30, 2016, State Moral Obligation Debt was \$1,265.5 million, as shown in Table 1.1.
+At June 30, 2017, State Moral Obligation Debt was \$1,325.7 million, as shown in Table 1.1.